nix-community/nixvim/README.md

 Check out [this list of real world nixvim configs](https://nix-community.github.io/nixvim/user-guide/config-examples.html)!

+## How does it work?
+When you build the module (probably using home-manager), it will install all your plugins and generate a lua config for NeoVim with all the options specified.
+Because it uses lua, this ensures that your configuration will load as fast as possible.

+Since everything is disabled by default, it will be as snappy as you want it to be.

 ## Support/Questions
 If you have any question, please use the [discussions page](https://github.com/nix-community/nixvim/discussions/categories/q-a)!
 Alternatively, join the Matrix channel at [#nixvim:matrix.org](https://matrix.to/#/#nixvim:matrix.org)!